Two men killed and third wounded in Houghton Regis stabbing

 Blue forensic tents have been erected on the road where the incident took place, and a number of roads in the area have been cordoned off.

-Detective Superintendent Carl Foster – from the Bedfordshire, Cambridgeshire and Hertfordshire Major Crime Unit – said: “This was a horrific incident which has resulted in two young men losing their lives and a third suffering very serious injuries.
+Detective superintendent Carl Foster from the Bedfordshire, Cambridgeshire and Hertfordshire Major Crime Unit said: “This was a horrific incident that has resulted in two young men losing their lives and a third suffering very serious injuries.

 “There can be absolutely no excuse for such violence and we will do everything we can to bring those responsible to justice.